19 Life-Changing Money Moves to Make Before You Turn 40

 For many, car insurance is just one of those things where we cave in and pay.
 Because, just like the electric bill and phone service, we need it, right?

 Yes.
 There’s no getting around car insurance, unfortunately.
-But one way you could save money is by shopping around and comparing rates at least once a year.
-Less than 50% of us do that, according to this survey from The Zebra, though 81% of us report wanting lower rates.
+But one way you could save money is by shopping and comparing rates twice a year.

 2. Get a 100X the Normal Interest Rate

 Operating everything out of one account can make your finances muddy and contribute undue stress to your money management.